FelixSchoen/blksprs/README.md

 ## Known Limitations and Issues

+- Triton has a bug with `tl.atomix_max()` used for the row-wise max operation.
+  In order to work around this bug a manual conversion of some values is needed, (slightly) negatively impacting performance.
+  Watch the [issue](https://github.com/triton-lang/triton/issues/6376) on Triton's issue tracker for more information.
 - PyTorch's `wrap_triton()` currently does not support config pruning.
 It thus cannot be used for some of the kernels, which could impact graph compilation.
 - There seem to be some issues with autocasting, forcing some operations to manually cast.
 - There will be some slight numerical differences between vanilla and blksprs operations.
   These instabilities are due to Triton and thus cannot be fixed by this library alone.
   However, for all intents and purposes, these very minor differences should not matter and can safely be ignored.

 ## Usage